Schneider (cards): Matsch

 In some games, particularly of Austrian or south German origin, the term Matsch ("mud"), formerly Mätsch or Martsch, is used instead of Schneider, but often has the same meaning in card games.
 A player or team that has lost and typically scored fewer than ¼ of the points is said to be 'in the mud' (im Matsch, Matsch werden) or gematscht and usually has to pay double.
 To 'make a march' (einen Matsch machen) means to win all tricks.
 Examples include Einwerfen, German Tarok, Hundertspiel, Mariage, Skwitz and Réunion.

 It can also mean a hand in which the loser wins no tricks at all, for example, in Bauerntarock, Dobbm, Droggn, Jaggln and games of the Swiss Jass family.

-Some English accounts mistranslate the term as 'match' but, in the sence of taking all tricks, march is more accurate.
+Some English accounts mistranslate the term as 'match' but, in the sense of taking all tricks, march is more accurate.